pcotret/litex-wiki/Reuse-A-Verilog-VHDL-nMigen-Core.md

 if __name__ == "__main__":
     main()
 ```
-Note that when instantiating the verilog module, the module's arguments are prepended with
-the following prefixes as annotations for migen:
+Note that when instantiating the Verilog module, the module's arguments are prepended with the following prefixes as annotations for Migen:
 * `i_` for an input
 * `o_` for an output
 * `io_` for a bidirectional port
 * `p_` for a module parameter (like eg. bit width of ports etc.)

-## Integrating a VHDL Core
-TODO: (probably analogous to verilog?)